EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 He straightened, and when he flexed his fingers, no shadow fell behind them.
 Where his name had been, only a title remained: the Deliverer.

-"It's done," he said, "The pressure is released.
+"It's done," he said.
+"The pressure is released.
 Mytros is safe."

 Vallus struggled to sit up in Acastus's arms, and when she looked at the man, her expression was pure fury.